elastic/kibana/x-pack/plugins/canvas/README.md

 Let's start by adding a new function.

-In your `index.ts` add a new function definition
+In your `index.ts` add a new function definition:

 ```typescript
 const canvasFunctions = [